4 Reasons to Join Your Provincial Horse Sport Organization

 1) $5,000,000 of personal liability insurance

-“This policy covers the member against legal actions made against them because of something their horse does,” says Mike King, National practice leader and partner at CapriCMW Insurance.
+“This policy covers the member against legal actions made against them because of something their horse does,” says Mike King, National practice leader and partner at Acera Insurance (formerly CapriCMW).
 “When liability claims occur, they can be quite serious.”

 Common claims include damaging property at a boarding facility; horses getting loose and causing car accidents; a friend riding someone else’s horse, falling off, and getting hurt; someone getting kicked at a horse show; and a horse injuring another horse in a paddock.
 This insurance can save members from paying legal and settlement costs out of their own pocket.